 Level 3: Inputs are unobservable for the asset or liability, and include situations where there is little, if any, market activity for the asset or liability.
 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, the level in the fair value hierarchy within which the fair value measurement in its entirety falls has been determined based on the lowest level input that is significant to the fair value measurement in its entirety.
-The Company's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment, and considers factors specific to the asset.
-Generally, assets and liabilities carried at fair value and included in this category are financial derivatives.
+Unobservable inputs reflect CERC's judgments about the assumptions market participants would use in pricing the asset or liability since limited market data exists.
+CERC develops these inputs based on the best information available, including CERC's own data.
+CERC's Level 3 derivative instruments primarily consist of options that are not traded on recognized exchanges and are valued using option pricing models.

-The following table presents information about the Company's assets and liabilities (including derivatives that are presented net) measured at fair value on a recurring basis as of December 31, 2008, and indicates the fair value hierarchy of the valuation techniques utilized by the Company to determine such fair value.
+The following tables present information about CERC's assets and liabilities (including derivatives that are presented net) measured at fair value on a recurring basis as of December 31, 2008 and 2009, and indicate the fair value hierarchy of the valuation techniques utilized by CERC to determine such fair value.

-Active I Prices in Markets cal Assets rel 1) Si ignificant Other Observable Inputs (Level 2) Unobservable Inputs Unobservable Inputs (Level 3) Unobservable Inputs (Level 3) Unobservable Inputs (Level 3) Unobservable Inputs (Level 3) Unobservable Inputs (Level 3) Unobservable Inputs (Level 3) Unobservable Inputs (Level 3) Unobservable Inputs (Level 3) Unobservable Inputs (Level 3) Unobservable Inputs (Level 3) Unobservable Inputs (Level 3) Netting Adjustments (1) Balance as of December 31, 2008
+Assets Active I for Identi Prices in Markets cal Assets rel 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) n millions) tting ments (1) Balance as of December 31, 2008 Corporate equities \$ 1 \$ \$ \$ \$ 1 Investments, including money market funds 11 11 Derivative assets 8 155 49 (74) 138 Total assets \$ 20 \$ 155 \$ 49 \$ (74) \$ 150 Liabilities Derivative liabilities \$ 44 \$ 244 \$ 107 \$ (261) \$ 134 Total liabilities \$ 44 \$ 244 \$ 107 \$ (261) \$ 134

-Assets

-Corporate equities \$ 1 \$ \$ \$ \$ 1

-Investments, including money market funds 11 11

-Derivative assets 8 155 49 (74) 138

-Total assets \$ 20 \$ 155 \$ 49 \$ (74) \$ 150

-Liabilities

-Derivative liabilities 44 244 107 (261) 134

-Total liabilities \$ 44 \$ 244 \$ 107 \$ (261) \$ 134